Preponderous-Software/Beyond-Nations/PLANNING.md

 - JSON (data persistence)

 ## Inspiration

-The inspiration for this project is [Medieval Factions](https://github.com/Dans-Plugins/Medieval-Factions), a minecraft plugin that allows players to create their own nation, claim territory & form relations with other nations.
-The plugin is limited by the fact that it is a plugin for a game that is not designed for this kind of gameplay.
-The goal of this project is to create a game that is designed for this kind of gameplay.
+Our inspiration for this project comes from the Medieval Factions Minecraft plugin.
+This plugin enables players to create their own nation, claim territory, and form relations with other nations.
+However, the plugin is limited because it is designed for a game that is not created for this kind of gameplay.
+The objective of our project is to develop a game specifically designed for this kind of gameplay.